What is the average salary in Ohio?

 A financial advisor can help you make the most of your salary.

 Ohio has a lower cost of living compared to California and other expensive states.
 According to the Missouri Economic Research and Information Center, Ohio ranks 12th for the cost of living.
 This means that salaries in Ohio tend to be lower than in some other states, but they also tend to go further.
-But which cities and counties offer the highest average salaries?

 The US Census Bureau’s latest American Community Survey has calculated the average earnings for the largest cities in Ohio, which you can find ranked below.

-Average salary in Ohio by county
+What is the average salary in Ohio by county?